Fletcher Loyer

-Fletcher Joseph Loyer (born September 1, 2003) is an American college basketball player for the Purdue Boilermakers of the Big Ten Conference.
+Fletcher Joseph Loyer (born September 1, 2003) is an American basketball player.
+He played college basketball for the Purdue Boilermakers, where he is the school's all-time leader in made three-point shots.
+During his time as the starting shooting guard at Purdue the team won two conference regular season championships and two conference tournament championships.
+The team also was national runner-up during his sophomore season.
+Loyer was a 3x All-Big Ten honorable mention.
+He led the Big Ten in 3-point field goal percentage as a junior and was second as a senior.
+As a sophomore, he had a higher percentage than the leader, but did not meet the qualifying threshold.

 He played high school basketball in Michigan at Clarkston High School for his freshman and sophomore seasons.
 Then, he attended Homestead High School in Indiana for his junior and senior seasons.
 As a senior, he was the 2022 Indiana Gatorade Player of the Year award winner and the 2022 Indiana Mr. Basketball runner-up.

 Loyer is the son of basketball coach and scout John Loyer and brother of Foster Loyer, the 2018 Mr. Basketball of Michigan.

 Early life and high school career

 Loyer was born September 1, 2003, to John and Kate Loyer.
 His father played basketball at the University of Akron.
 His mother played volleyball at Indiana University, and she was an assistant coach for Purdue University volleyball.
 His grandfather, Al McFarland, played for Purdue Boilermakers men's basketball in 1964.

 The Loyer family moved for John's National Basketball Association career with the Portland Trail Blazers, Philadelphia 76ers, New Jersey Nets and Detroit Pistons.
 Loyer was an assistant coach for the Portland (2003–05), Philadelphia (2005–09) and New Jersey (2009–11) before taking on the same role with Detroit in 2011.
 He served as Pistons interim head coach for 32 games for the 2013–14 Pistons.
 He later joined the Los Angeles Clippers as a scout in 2016.